 This morning while beginning to listen to The River by All Nations Music during our devotion time, a poem popped into my spirit.
 Well, the first line of the poem popped into and it flowed from there.
-Today is a new day and God’s manifest presence is available for His children.
+Today is a new day and God’s manifested presence is available for His children.
 In fact, it has always been available for His children.
 There is a difference between God being present everywhere and being in the presence of God ( https://www.crossway.org/articles/10-things-you-should-know-about-the-presence-of-god/) For, example, I am in my house with my family but right now, as I type, they are not in my presence.
 They are not present with me.
 They are not experiencing every facet of my being.
-Although the Holy Spirit dwells on the inside of us and richly so, we still need to experience the manifested presence of God.
+Although the Holy Spirit dwells on the inside of us, believers of Christ Jesus, and richly so, we still need to experience the manifested presence of God.
 In fact, dwell there.

 Let us abide in God as He abides in us.
 Let the truth, life and the way guide us and our daily lives.
 Let us receive the life and life to the full Jesus came to give us.
 Let us get powered up and revived to walk according to the Spirit.